 - To inform the public about the National Parks and Wildlife service and their role in conservation

-We are open from April to the end of October to all interested schools and groups.
+The Education Centre is open from March to the end of October to all interested schools and groups.
 We may be able to accommodate a small number of groups outside of this time.

 The Education Programme is FREE of charge.